 To achieve this goal, the CIA recruited a disgruntled ex-Arbenz military officer named Carlos Castillo Armas.
 Armas rallied anti-government sentiment and pieced together an army of a few hundred men, supplied and supported with U.S. equipment and intelligence under Operation PBSuccess.

 On June 18, 1954, Armas and his men attacked with the help of logistical support from the U.S. The CIA began by launching a propaganda campaign, warning the Guatemalan public and Arbenz that a major invasion was underway, setting up a clandestine radio station that jammed Guatemalan signals and flooded the airwaves with greatly exaggerated messages.

 “It is not true that the waters of Lake Atitlan have been poisoned,” blared one message.
 “At our command post here in the jungle, we are unable to confirm or deny the report that Castillo Armas has an army of 5,000 men.”

 Skilled American pilots were hired to bomb fortresses and other strategic points in Guatemala City.
-As bogus transmissions filled the airwaves, the CIA used spies within the Guatemalan military and government to actively undermine President Arbenz’s authority, demoralize his supporters, and block efforts to defeat Armas.
+As bogus transmissions filled the airwaves, the CIA used spies within the Guatemalan military and government to actively undermine President Arbenz’s authority, demoralize his supporters, and block efforts to counter Armas.

 The CIA’s psychological warfare succeeded.
-Panic overtook the capital and Arbenz’s supporters began losing the faith.
+Panic overtook the capital and Arbenz’s supporters began losing faith.
 And when he attempted to raise his own militia, only a few hundred civilians showed up.